 Choose Skyla if you want to finance an expensive vehicle

 Vehicle prices have steadily increased following the pandemic, and financing amounts have followed.
-According to Experian data, the average loan amount in 2023’s fourth quarter was over $40,000.
+According to Experian data, the average loan for a new car was just over $40,500.
 If you plan to finance an expensive vehicle, Skyla is a great option.

 Choose Consumers Credit Union for finding a car online